List of Hong Kong music awards: Other award ceremonies

 These awards are given out by the International Federation of the Phonographic Industry.
 The awards are usually based on album sales of both local and international music, but after four major record labels withdrew from IFPI in August 2008, almost all of the awards are given to local record companies.

+The awards ceremony was originally called the Hong Kong Gold Disc Award Presentation or Hong Kong Gold Record Awards, and was first presented in 1977.
+It was later renamed the IFPI Hong Kong Top Sales Award or IFPI Hong Kong Record Sales Awards until it ended in 2017.